MiscellaneousStuff/miscellaneousstuff.github.io/_posts/2021-09-04-tlol-part-4-exploring-the-literature.markdown

 well, what could have done better and then concludes with what can be used in creating a human-level League of Legends AI.
 Reviewing current literature is useful as it allows us to utilise a variety of methods, with detailed explanations of each method, for creating MOBA playing AI systems.
-This post won't the OpenAI Five (Dota 2), AlphaStar (Starcraft 2), MuZero (Deepmind general game playing AI) or other related papers.
+This post won't explore the OpenAI Five (Dota 2), AlphaStar
+(Starcraft 2), MuZero (Deepmind general game playing AI) or other related papers.
 That will be explored in more detail later on if it's relevant to the project later.